The Complete Guide to Restaurant Profit Margins

 That number is how much you could increase the cost of each menu item to cover your overhead expenses.

-If you worry that increasing prices will scare customers away, you can alternatively increase profit margins by decreasing food costs.
+If you worry that increasing prices will scare customers away, you can alternatively increase restaurant profitability by decreasing food costs.
 Do this by finding cheaper vendors for ingredients (but don’t sacrifice quality!) or serving smaller portion sizes.

 2. Update your menu layout